shrikar23/Seoul-Retail-Case-Study/README.md

 Even though the stores bear the name of the same company, they are effectively competitors due to their close proximity to each other.

-The franchisee of Store B, Mr. Choe, is interested in identifying the factors that affect sales in his store and the extent to which these factors affect sales.
+The franchisee of Store B, is interested in identifying the factors that affect sales in his store and the extent to which these factors affect sales.
 He is also interested in identifying the similarities and dissimilarities of these impact factors across the five stores.

 The final Output was: